Los Serranos, Chino Hills, California

 Los Serranos is a neighborhood within the city of Chino Hills in southwestern San Bernardino County, California.
 It is named after the Los Serranos Golf Course within the east-central portion of the Chino Hills city limits, near the Chino Valley Freeway (SR 71).
-The U.S. Census reported Los Serranos as a separate place in the 1990 Census until the low income region was incorporated by the city of Chino Hills on December 1, 1991.
-Los Serranos Golf Course failed in the stock crash of the late 20s leaving a subdivision divided into narrow golf course bungalows behind.
-The average lot width is 30 feet.
-The ZIP code serving the neighborhood is 91709.
+The U.S. Census reported Los Serranos as a separate Census-designated place in the 1990 Census until it was incorporated into the city of Chino Hills on December 1, 1991.
+The area is known for its unique architectural legacy of narrow golf course bungalows with an average lot width of 30 feet, resulting from the subdivision's origin as a 1920s resort.